 Although they don’t screen your search history at Google job interview, it doesn’t mean nobody else can.
 For instance, a group of researchers at Stanford and Princeton developed a system that can connect your profile to your name and identity just by examining your browsing history.
 When you know what you're doing, you don’t even need Google’s full cooperation for that.

 In any case, if this was the only thing stopping you from applying for a job at Google, don’t hesitate any longer.
-And if you’re still unsure as for how to go about it, check out this article.
+And if you’re still unsure as for how to go about it, check out our guide on how to get a job at Google or this resume from a real person that got hired at Google.
 Good luck!